 If your executives are bogged down in day-to-day tasks and need more time for strategic business-building work, this guide can help you discover whether a managed virtual assistant service might be the right solution to provide long-term administrative support.

-What is an Outsourced Remote Executive Assistant Service?
+What is an Outsourced Executive Assistant Service?

 With a managed remote executive assistant service, you hire a company, not a group of individuals, one at a time.